terensu-desu/buddies/README.md

 Goal to have the demo version of the site finished by 11/28 Launch on site on domain by 12/1!

-Start running the website by December 1st
+Start running the website by December 1st!
+Wants 100 customers by the end of the year.
+  - Reach out to friends and people about hopping on and trying out the service.
+  - Reach out to social media and blogs.
+  - QR code creation with a link to site.

+## Priorities
-  - Log in and register.
+- Login and register.
 OAuth2. - High
+  - 11/19, added functionality for logins using Okta account info
+  - Next will try to get OAuth2 social logins working
+  - Also validate tokens to show secure data

 - Clean up individual pages structure. - High

-  - Search bar.
-Change banner.
-Shorten banner -> Complete
-  - Move special links above carousels which lead to browse page -> Complete

 - Browse page, have filter buttons (include gender option) - High
 - Set up language filter to use local browser storage to save language preference. - Medium; requires language packs ready
-  - Category on the side of carousel. - Medium
 - Restructure pages into smaller density (2 files?). - Low

-  - Demo version of an event, the sign up process, etc. - Low
+## Completion list
+  - Removed banner -> Changed to Search bar
+    - Ask for clarification and add Anqi's requests
+    - Add autocomplete when Materialize drops jQuery dependency
+  - Main page redesign from 11/13 request, using cards, larger and fewer preview items

+## Things to research
   - Domain provider (1 domain name or 3).
 I think a .com would be a good start to save money.
   - Security
-    - How to get ID verification.
-Do some research.
+    - How to get ID verification for hosts.
 Airbnb does by Facebook profile, phone number, email address, or government ID.
-    - Verisign or paypal for payments.
+    - Payments?
+Verisign or paypal for payments.
 Webmoney is a familiar Japanese middle man.

-Wants 100 customers by the end of the year.
-  - Reach out to friends and people about hopping on and trying out the service.
-  - Reach out to social media and blogs.
-  - QR code creation with a link to site.

 ## Creat React App stuff below